PriyanshBordia/The-MilkyWay-Airlines/README.md

 > You can book tickets [here](https://the-milky-way-airlines.herokuapp.com).<br>
 > Find the site [here](https://the-milkway-airlines.business.site/?m=true).<br>
-> If any suggestions please create a new issues using feature template.
+> If any suggestions please create a new issue using feature template.

 #### To run app on local machine:
 ```